 This new type of coronavirus was first identified in the city of Wuhan, China.
-It is transmitted from animals and between humans.
+The Centers for Disease Control and Prevention (CDC) says the virus seems to have emerged from animals and is now spreading between humans.

-There is currently no vaccine to prevent this new coronavirus.
+There is currently no vaccine to prevent COVID-19.
 As a result, it is important that we take steps to stay healthy.

-Since the symptoms of this coronavirus overlap with symptoms of the flu, Dr. Alina Filozov, Middlesex Health’s chief of infectious disease, says that everyone should get their flu shot.
+Since the symptoms of COVID-19 overlap with symptoms of the flu, everyone should get their flu shot.
 It is not too late to do so!

-- Wash your hands with soap and water for at least 20 seconds.
+- Frequently wash your hands with soap and water for at least 20 seconds.
 If soap and water are not available, use an alcohol-based hand sanitizer.